 I know, this is not really Sidney anymore – but only like 5-6 hours away (yay!) this official dark-sky site is one of the best three places on planet earth to view some stars.

-Even though they have an observatory, you won’t be really be able to use it becaues professional astronomers and scientists will use it ones it gets dark outside.
+Even though they have an observatory, you won’t really be able to use it because professional astronomers and scientists will use it ones it gets dark outside.
 So get ready to have your own telescope with you or as I said before – your eyes are enough.